umbgtt10/fluxion/ROADMAP.md

 - ✅ Export `EmbassyTimerImpl` and `EmbassyTimestamped<T>` type alias
 - ✅ All 5 time operators work with Embassy timer
 - ✅ Compiles in no_std + alloc + runtime-embassy configuration

+### Test Consistency Improvements
+- ✅ Refactored all smol runtime tests to match tokio/async-std/embassy pattern
+- ✅ Removed `timestamped_person()` helper function for explicit timer usage
+- ✅ All smol tests now import `SmolTimer` and `Timer` trait explicitly
+- ✅ Inline timestamp creation with `SmolTimestamped::new(value, timer.now())`
+- ✅ Consistent test structure across all 5 runtimes (10 smol tests updated)

+### Documentation Test Fixes
+- ✅ Fixed 8 doctests to compile with proper cfg gates across all runtime features
+- ✅ Changed doctests from `rust,ignore` to `rust,no_run` for better validation
+- ✅ Added fallback `fn main() {}` for non-tokio features using `#[cfg(not(...))]`
+- ✅ All doctests now compile correctly regardless of enabled runtime feature
+- ✅ Doctests for: delay, debounce, throttle, timeout, sample, InstantTimestamped, and lib.rs examples

 ### Documentation
 - ✅ Added Embassy to runtime support list in lib.rs